bihe/cronlogger/README.md

 # Cronlogger

-Capture the output of cron-tasks and store the in a sqlite DB.
+Capture the output of cron-tasks and store the output in a sqlite DB.

 - cmd/logger